Sydney is the most densely populated city in Australia, with an estimated 4.6 million people.

-Sydney is very popular for its famous harbours such as the Darling Harbour and of course the great Sydney Harbour, home to the Opera House.
+Sydney is very popular for its famous harbours such as the Darling Harbour and, of course, the great Sydney Harbour, home of the Opera House.

 Sydney's Drinking Water

-Sydney Water, a state owned corporation, operates in the 12,700-km 2 area covering Sydney, Illawarra and the Blue Mountain Region, controlling the water of the population
+Sydney Water, a state-owned corporation, operates in the 12,700-km2 area covering Sydney, Illawarra and the Blue Mountain Region, controlling the water of the population.

 Did you know that Sydney’s water network spreads over 21,000 km of pipes in 251 reservoirs and 164 pumping stations?
-80% of the supply comes from dams and the rest passes through the filtration system to a Desalination plant, which turns seawater into freshwater.
+80% of the supply comes from dams, and the rest passes through the filtration system to a Desalination plant, which turns seawater into freshwater.

-Diagram taken from http://victoriasdesalinationplant.blogspot.com.au/
+Diagram taken from http://victoriasdesalinationplant.blogspot.com.au.

 What Lurks in Sydney's Tap Water

-Before it reaches the tap, Sydney’s water passes through a rigid treatment plant that help reduce significant amounts of water borne organisms.
-The water passes through filtration and disinfectants are added to make the water clean and safe.
+Before it reaches the tap, the water passes through the rigid Sydney Water Treatment Plant, reducing significant amounts of waterborne organisms.
+The water passes through filtration, and disinfectants are added to make the water clean and safe.

 WARNING!
-Chlorine however, can react to certain organic matters present in water and become hazardous to one’s health.
+Chlorine can react to certain organic matters present in water and become hazardous to one’s health.
 Increased concentrations may result in certain cancers and digestive disorders.

 Ozone is usually a disinfectant used in the main treatment plants and is used to remove the taste, odour and colour of drinking water.

 WARNING!
-Studies have shown that excess amounts of fluoride in drinking water may trigger dental fluorosis, or just consuming too much of it can lead to the disease.
+Studies have shown that excessive fluoride in drinking water may trigger dental fluorosis, or just consuming too much of it can lead to the disease.

 Now I know after reading this, you may have hesitations about the safety of your drinking water.

 Water filters rely on simple yet effective technologies to remove contaminants.
-Although there are several water filters out there, you are sure to find one that suits your need.
+Although there are several water filters out there, you are sure to find one that suits your needs.
 Ask professionals regarding what water filters you would need and make sure they are certified.